-Did you know that all business websites hare an important trait with persuasive arguments?
+Did you know that all business websites have something in common with persuasive arguments?

 It doesn’t matter whether the sites are corporate, freelancer, or for a partnership, they all share a trait with persuasive arguments.